russelljjarvis/ScienceAccess/README.md

 ### The Following is a plot of the Distribution of Science Writing Versus non-science writing the [ART Science corpus](https://www.aber.ac.uk/en/media/departmental/computerscience/cb/art/gz/ART_Corpus.tar.gz):
 ![image](https://user-images.githubusercontent.com/7786645/53215155-96dbb780-360c-11e9-9280-d8592d31d2f9.png)

 The science writing niche is characterized, by having a mean reading grade level of 18, neutral, to negatively polarized sentiment type and close to an almost complete absence of subjectivity.
 Science writing is more resistant to file compression, meaning that information entropy is high, due to concise, coded language.
 These statistical features, give quite a lot to go on, with regards to using language style to predict the scientific status of a randomly selected web document.
 The same notion of entropy being generally higher in science is corroborated with the perplexity measure, which measures how improbable the particular frequency distribution of words of observed in a document was.

-## Developer Overview
+### Developer Overview
-Non-scientific writing typically exceeds genuine scientific writing in two important aspects: in contrast to genuine science, non-science is often expressed with a less complex, and more engaging writing style.
-We believe non-science writing occupies a more accessible niche, that academic science writing should also occupy.
+Non-science writing is often expressed with a less complex and more engaging writing style.
+We believe that this makes it more accessible relative to other academic science writing.
+This means that reading scientific writing is often more complicated, making it unaccessible to many individuals.

-Unfortunately, writing styles intended for different audiences, are predictably different We show that computers can learn to guess the type of a written document: blog, Wikipedia, opinion, and traditional science, by first sampling a large variety of web documents, and then classifying using sentiment, complexity, and other variables.
-By predicting which of the several different niches a document occupies, we are able to characterize the different writing types and to describe strategies to remedy writing complexity.
+Unfortunately, writing styles intended for different audiences are predictably different.
+We show that computers can sample a large variety of web documents, and then document their sentiment, complexity, and other metrics that define its readability.

-Multiple stakeholders benefit when science is communicated with lower complexity expression of ideas.
-With lower complexity science writing, knowledge would be more readily transferred into public awareness, additionally, the digital organization of facts derived from journal articles would occur more readily, as successful machine comprehension of documented science would likely occur with less human intervention.
+Multiple stakeholders benefit when science is communicated with lower complexity.
+Namely, more accessible science writing allows knowledge to be more readily transferred into public awareness.

-The impact of science on society is likely proportional to the accessibility of written work.
-Objectively describing the character of the different writing styles will allow us to prescribe how, to shift academic science writing into a more accessible niche, where science can more aggressively compete with pseudo-science, and blogs.
+Objectively describing the character of the different writing styles will allow us to prescribe how to shift academic science writing into a more accessible niche, where science can more aggressively compete with pseudo-science, and blogs.